 - Wyoming — 6 years

-It is not always the case that late claims are dismissed promptly by the courts.
-A defendant will very certainly bring this to the judge’s notice, and the appropriate measures will be taken from that point on.
+It is not always the case that late claims are dismissed immediately by the courts.
+A defendant can bring the claim to court and the appropriate measures will be taken from that point on.
 File late and you run the danger of having to deal with the following issues:

-- Alternatively, you may hire a lawyer to draft a stop and desist letter on your behalf, but this will be more costly and take longer than you expect.
+You can hire a lawyer to draft a cease and desist letter on your behalf, but this will be more costly and take longer than you expect.

 DoNotPay is a safe solution!
-The cease and desist letter DoNotPay drafts details the information about the case, demands retraction, warns against any impending statements, and will order that the accused abides by local state law.
+The cease and desist letter DoNotPay drafts details the information about the case, demands retraction, warns against any impending statements, and will request that the accused abides by state law.